 You might also find it useful to start your search for articles from:

 Reading Lists Online (Leganto) provides easy access to your course reading lists.
 It shows the location and availability for print books and links to electronic books, articles and websites, videos and digitised chapters.
-Videos explaining aspects of the Reading Lists Online system can be found at the webpage linked below.
-Full pdf transcripts are available for each of the videos.
+Videos explaining aspects of the Reading Lists Online system are available and have full pdf transcripts.

-Please note: On iDiscover you might come across books that are 'restricted to designated PCs'.
+Please note: On iDiscover you might come across books that are restricted to designated PCs;.
 These ebooks are supplied by publishers under Electronic Legal Deposit legislation, and may only be used on designated PCs.
-We don't have these in the Jerwood, but you can acess them from most departmental libraries.
-See the list here.
+We don't have these in the Jerwood, but you can access them from most departmental libraries.
+See the list here (link opens in new window).

 You can access eresources without a login when on campus or off-campus using your Raven username and password.